CIDO-ontology/cido/README.md

 [Dr. Liwei Wang](https://scholar.google.com/citations?hl=en&user=QVp3dZIAAAAJ&view_op=list_works&sortby=pubdate) and [Dr. Hongfang Liu](https://www.mayo.edu/research/faculty/liu-hongfang-ph-d/bio-00055092), medical informatics experts from Mayo Clinic who are using CIDO to support OHNLP clinical COVID-19 NLP research.

+[Dr. Suyuan Peng](https://www.linkedin.com/in/suyuan-peng-65b854189/) and [Dr. Luxia Zhang](https://www.ghd.pku.edu.cn/English/People/Faculty_fe5100f8d50a4875a92ad8991380a172/Z_fe5100f8d50a4875a92ad8991380a172/ZHANGLuxia/index.blk.htm) from the Peking University have actively participated in this project, with the specific useage of ontology modeling, annotation, and analysis of the association between acute kidney injury (AKI) and COVID-19.
+This collaboration has been supported by a grant to Drs.
+Luxia Zhang and Oliver He from the Michigan Medicine–Peking University Health Sciences Center Joint Institute for Clinical and Translational Research (71017Y2027 and U072807),

 More collaborators are provided below.

 Everyone who would like to contribute to the CIDO development is welcome to join our development team.
 Thanks.